jerry81/leetcode/Learning/Learning11Graph/disjointset.md

 - disjoint set 2 functions
   - find - find root by recursively walking parent until root (parent is itself)
   - union - connects two disjoint sets - connect an element to another element

+## quick find vs quick union

+- quick find - find[i] just returns the root[i]
+  - union-set - set b as child of a - extra step - loops through all nodes - if node is child of b then set root as a
+- quick union - find loops,
+  union-set just sets single item